metayeti/YABS.js/README.md

 For now, it doesn't really matter what these files contain.
 Let's imagine they contain some code and some data.

-To build, simply call `node yabs.js` from the root and the build output will appear in the `build` folder.
-We don't need any additional parameters because YABS.js will default to `build.json` if it exists.
+To build, you can now simply invoke `node yabs.js` from the root of the project to start the build.
+The build output will appear in the `build/` folder.

 This is all we need to do to build a simple web application.
 In the following sections, additional capabilities of the build instructions file will be explained.